po1sigala/live/01-Class-Content/17-CS/01-Activities/20-Stu_Event-Delegation-Handling/README.md

-# 📐 Add Comments to Implementation of using closures for event delegation
+# 📐 Add Comments to Implementation of Using Closures for Event Delegation

-Work with a partner to add comments describing the functionality of the code found in [script.js](./Unsolved/assets/js/script.js).
+Work with a partner to add comments that describe the functionality of the code found in [script.js](./Unsolved/assets/js/script.js).

 ## 📝 Notes